 Sell donated gold and silver from Port Glasgow charity shops, online and by post.

 Donated gold does not need to leave Port Glasgow to be valued properly.
 A charity shop here starts online, sending GoldPaid photos and any questions on WhatsApp, then receives a free prepaid Royal Mail Special Delivery label so the jewellery, silver or watches can travel in.
 GoldPaid replies with a no-obligation written valuation, and an accepted offer is paid by Faster Payments straight to the charity's registered bank account.
-If the team would rather keep the items, they come back tracked and insured.
+If the team would rather keep the items, they come back tracked and signed for.

 How does a Port Glasgow charity shop sell donated gold and silver?Start online by messaging GoldPaid on WhatsApp with photos, then request the free prepaid Royal Mail Special Delivery label and post the items.
 GoldPaid sends a no-obligation written valuation, and if the charity accepts, payment goes by Faster Payments to its registered bank account.
-Declined items are returned free and insured.
+Declined items are returned free and tracked.

 Charity shops in Port Glasgow